Adversarial Examples Detection with Bayesian Neural Network: Experimental Results

-All the previous experiments are carried out in a gray-box setting, where we assume the adversary has access to the classifier model but does not know the details of the detector.
-The white-box setting assumes that the adversary has access to both classifier and detector.
-How to attack detection method under such setting is worth studying as it can reveal possible drawbacks of the method and promote future research direction.
-In this section, we develop a new white-box attack method customized for \textsc{BATer}, called Restricted-PGD.
-It would be hard to attack both classifier and detector of \textsc{BATer} as the detection process involves a distribution simulation process and Wasserstein distance estimation process, which are difficult to get gradient from.
-Therefore, directly modifying the objective function of a gradient-based attack method does not work here.
+{All the previous experiments are carried out in a gray-box setting, where we assume the adversary has access to the classifier model but does not know the details of the detector.
+The white-box setting assumes that the adversary has access to both the classifier and the detector.
+Therefore, an adaptive attack method can be built to attack both the classifier and the detector.
+This is worth studying as it can reveal possible drawbacks of the method and promote future research direction.

-However, we carefully observe the hidden layer output distributions of natural data and adversarial examples and find an interesting pattern: the hidden layer output standard deviations of natural data and those of PGD adversarial examples are very different, which might be the key characteristics leveraged by the detection method to defend against PGD attack.
-In Figure~\ref{fig:sd}, we show the standard deviation distributions of hidden layer output of natural data and those of PGD adversarial examples.
-It is obvious that hidden layer output standard deviations of adversarial examples have larger values than those of natural data.
-This characteristic will make the hidden layer output distributions of natural data and those of adversarial examples different.

-Therefore, we propose an updated PGD attack to restrict the differences between predicted scores of different classes in the final layer, which will decrease the standard deviation of hidden layer output, especially for layers close to final layer.
-Given input $\bx_0$ and its true label $y_0$, the objective function of Restricted-PGD is given by:

-where $L$ is the classification loss, $\epsilon$ is maximum perturbation and $\lambda$ controls the weight of the restriction part.
-One drawback of Restricted-PGD is that it may not be able to decrease the output standard deviations of layers in the front.
-For fair evaluation under white-box setting, only the last several layers are used by \textsc{BATer} to perform adversarial detection.
-Besides, the parameter $\lambda$ is also carefully tuned to make sure the attack is strong.
-The performances of \textsc{BATer} against Restricted-PGD across three datasets are shown in Table~\ref{tab:high_conf}.
-Though the performances of \textsc{BATer} are affected by Restricted-PGD but are still good on MNIST and Imagenet-sub, and not bad on CIFAR10.

-The hidden layer characteristics of adversarial examples generated by other attacks could be different from those of PGD.
-Therefore, the same trick may not work for FGSM and C$\&$W. Updated attack methods can be developed by carefully investigating the characteristics, and it could be a future research direction.